benfalk/blog/source/_posts/2015-10-29-putting-out-fires.markdown

 distance and the closer we got to home the bigger the smoke clouds got.
 When we finally got into view of our farm it was a sickening feeling, watching smoke belch out from all sides.
 Mom slammed on the gas and we raced down the last stretches of rural stone roads.
-When we got there mom shouted for us to make sure all of the animals were out and to get the hoses ready as she ran to the house to call the fire department.
+Upon arrival mom shouted for us kids to make sure all of the animals were out and to get the hoses ready as she ran to the house to call the fire department.

-Luckily for us, we lived around some great neighbors and one of them had already called the fire department and was in our barn already throwing buckets of water on hay that had spontaneously combusted.
+Luckily for us, we lived around some great neighbors.
+One of them had already called the fire department and was in our barn throwing buckets of water on hay that had spontaneously combusted.
 I brought up the garden hoses for him and we had most of fire contained when the fire department arrived.
 In the end thankfully the only thing destroyed was hay and some minor damage to the